Description

 Today the walk will take place in the most remote area of the park, in the midst of lush green vegetation.
 You will be able to feel the wind blowing through the bushes and listen to the pleasant sound of the Magellanic woodpeckers.
 Bordering the Los Perros river, you climb a large moraine where you will be breathless as you see another picturesque mountain as a backdrop, the wonderful Los Perros Glacier and its greenish-blue lagoon.
 You continue along a rocky path before reaching the Los Perros campsite, where you will be staying.
 It is recommended to rest, the next day will be long.

-Time: 5 hours
+Time: 5 hrs

 Difficulty level: demanding

-Accommodation: Los Perros Campsite
+Accommodation: Camping Los Perros

 There is a store where it is possible to buy prepared dishes and snacks.